yj7082126/musubi-tuner/README.md

 (The idea of block swap is based on the implementation by 2kpr.
 Thanks again to 2kpr.)

 Use `--sdpa` for PyTorch's scaled dot product attention.
 Use `--flash_attn` for [FlashAttention](https://github.com/Dao-AILab/flash-attention).
-Use `--xformers` for xformers, but specify `--split_attn` when using xformers.
-Use `--sage_attn` for SageAttention, but SageAttention is not yet supported for training and will not work correctly.
+Use `--xformers` for xformers, but specify `--split_attn` when using xformers. `--sage_attn` for SageAttention, but SageAttention is not yet supported for training, so it raises a ValueError.

 `--split_attn` processes attention in chunks.
 Speed may be slightly reduced, but VRAM usage is slightly reduced.